 The reason I’d chosen to head to Stavanger was because I’d read that it was a great starting point to explore and hike the Lysefjord.
 I wasn’t quite sure how to get from my hostel to the fjord, but I planned to somehow make my way, the following day, to The Pulpit Rock (Preikistolen).
-As I was eating breakfast early the next day a fellow hostel guest asked if I was heading out that direction, he had much clearer plans than I, to take the 8:55 bus.
+As I was eating breakfast early the next day a fellow hostel guest asked if I was heading out that direction, he had much clearer plans than I: to take the 8:55 bus.
 I got my daypack together with basic hiking essentials to keep me going throughout the day.
 There’s definitely not anywhere to buy anything once you’ve started the hike, even where the bus drops you off is only a small facility.
 You need to make sure you’re prepared.

 The bus took us to the harbor where we took a ferry across the fjord to another bus which drove us an additional 30 minutes to the base of the mountain.
 On the first bus we met a third solo traveler and the three of us joined together for the climb.
 Another perfectly sunny day with a warmth that bored upon heat meant that, especially it being Saturday, the mountain was crowded, kids, dogs, babies, couples, tourists, locals, it seemed everyone had the same idea we did.
 And what a good idea it was.